 From 1st April, 2020 onwards

-The exemption to the shareholders in respect of taxability of dividend income was withdrawn from Assessment Year 2021-20.
-Therefore, dividend received during the Financial Year 2020-21 and onwards is now be taxable in the hands of the shareholders.
+There was a withdrawal of exemption to the shareholders in respect of taxability of the dividend income from Assessment Year 2021-20.
+Therefore, the dividends received during the Financial Year 2020-21.
+Furthermore, onwards is now taxable in the hands of the shareholders.

 Treatment of tax on dividends

-Taxability of dividend income depends upon whether the shareholder receiving dividend deals in it either as a trader or as an investor.
-If he earns dividend income by way of trading activities, then it is taxable under the head business income.
-Having stated that, if shares are held for trading purposes, then the dividend income shall be taxable under the head “Income from Business or Profession”.
-Whereas, if dividends are held for investment purposes, then dividend income shall be taxable under the head of “Income from Other Sources”.
+Taxability of dividend income depends upon whether the shareholder receiving the dividend deals in it either as a trader or as an investor.
+If he earns dividend income by way of trading activities.
+Then it is taxable under the head business income.
+Accordingly, if the person holds shares for trading purposes.
+After this the dividend income shall be taxable under the head “Income from Business or Profession”.
+On the other hand, if the person holds dividends for investment purposes.
+Then dividend income shall be taxable under the head of “Income from Other Sources”.

 Sources of dividend income

 The sources of dividend income can be from investment in